awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 **Tip**
 To help you work out which API actions are required to perform tasks in the console, you can use a service such as AWS CloudTrail\.
 For more information, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)\.

-The following shows an example of a permissions policy that allows a user to configure scaling policies for Spot Fleet\.
-In addition to the [IAM permissions for Spot Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html#spot-fleet-iam-users), the IAM user that accesses fleet scaling settings from the console must have the appropriate permissions for the services that support dynamic scaling\.
+The following identity\-based policy grants permissions to configure scaling policies for Spot Fleet\.
+In addition to the IAM permissions for Spot Fleet, the console user that accesses fleet scaling settings from the Amazon EC2 console must have the appropriate permissions for the services that support dynamic scaling\.

 ```
 {